evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S/_index.md

 ## Drivetrain

-Porsche Taycan 4S has a rear-wheel drive system supported by one motor on the rear axle.
+Porsche Taycan 4S has an all-wheel drive system supported by two motors.
+One on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The Standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 127 mm.